Extrapolation of compactness on weighted spaces: Abstract

 \section{Abstract}

 Let $T$ be a linear operator that, for some $p_1\in(1,\infty)$, is bounded on $L^{p_1}(\tilde w)$ for all $\tilde w\in A_{p_1}(\R^d)$ and in addition compact on $L^{p_1}(w_1)$ for some $w_1\in A_{p_1}(\R^d)$.
-Then $T$ is bounded and compact on $L^p(w)$ for all $p\in(1,\infty)$ and all $w\in A_p$.
+Then $T$ is bounded and compact on $L^p(w)$ for all $p\in(1,\infty)$ and all $w\in A_p(\R^d)$.
 This ``compact version'' of Rubio de Francia's celebrated weighted extrapolation theorem follows from a combination of results in the interpolation and extrapolation theory of weighted spaces on the one hand, and of compact operators on abstract spaces on the other hand.
-As quick corollaries, we recover several recent results on the compactness of singular integral operators and their commutators on weighted spaces.
+Moreover, generalizations of this extrapolation of compactness are obtained for operators that are bounded from one space to a different one (``off-diagonal estimates'') or only in a limited range of the $L^p$ scale.
+As applications, we easily recover several recent results on the weighted compactness of commutators of singular integral operators, fractional integrals and pseudo-differential operators, and obtain new results about the weighted compactness of commutators of Bochner--Riesz multipliers.